 A concussion is the brain’s reaction to a blow to the head that usually results in a change in the way the brain works chemically leading to physical and emotional symptoms.

-A concussion by definition is not associated with any change in the structure of the brain, so a CT scan or brain MRI after a concussion will be normal.
-Despite this normally appearing brain, your child may still have symptoms.
+By definition, a concussion is not associated with any change in the structure of the brain, so a CT scan or brain MRI after a concussion will be normal.
+Despite this normal-appearing brain, your child may still have symptoms.

-Because an individual child’s reaction to a concussion can vary, it's important for parents to be on the lookout for the following common symptoms after a head injury:
+Because an individual’s reaction to a concussion can vary, it's important for parents to be on the lookout for the following common symptoms after a head injury:

 - Sensitivity to light or sound

 Any of these symptoms following an injury can indicate that a concussion has occurred.

 If you suspect that a child has a concussion, apply the motto ‘when in doubt, sit them out.’
 Make sure the child is removed from contact sports or play until they are evaluated by a medical professional.